geops/website/content/blog/testing-file-exports-with-cypress-in-ci/index.en.md

 ---
-title: Testing file exports with Cypress in CIxxc
+title: Testing file exports with Cypress in CIxxcxxx
 summary: Today we will talk about Cypress.
 More specifically, how to test Canvas exports in an End-To-End (E2E) testing scenario and how to integrate the tests into your CI.